tamari92/kf2-tournament/rules.md

 For a given map, Stand Your Ground objectives will appear at a static location on each wave they are offered.
 This does not necessarily mean that they will always appear at the same location for all waves, but rather that they will always appear at the same location on that wave in particular.
 Furthermore, SYGs will appear on the same waves for each run of an individual map to keep things fair for all teams.

-If the next wave has a set objective, the Objective Zone will be **highlighted** in the world (and on the HUD) during the Trader period.
+If the next wave has a set objective, the Objective Zone shall be **highlighted** in the world (and on the HUD) during the Trader period.
 This is so that players can take note of the exact position of the zone and adjust their strategies as necessary.

 ![alt text](https://i.imgur.com/BBptYvC.png)